 - Inputs by the project team from on-site research trips to the Western Balkans and Nigeria

-All sessions will be held under the Chatham House Rule.
-The participative development of policy options in a non-partisan, trustful environment which takes into account experiences and good practices, provides a unique platform for solution-oriented thinking and ideally contributes to better policymaking.
+All sessions are held under the Chatham House Rule.
+The participative development of policy options in a non-partisan, trustful environment, which takes into account experiences and good practices, provides a unique platform for solution-oriented thinking and ideally contributes to better policy making.

-The current MSG round follows two previous project cycles.
+The current MSG round follows three previous project cycles.
 From 2013 to 2015, the MSG focused on the theme of labor migration and global competitiveness.
-From 2016 to 2017, it focused on the issue of policy coherence in Germany’s external migration policy.
+From 2016 to 2017, it dealt with the issue of policy coherence in Germany’s external migration policy.
 From 2018-19, the topic was mixed migration movements with a focus on cooperation with African countries